Fidencio-Codes/workshop2/README.md

 # A backend application running Docker, AWS and Django
 ### Other Technologies: Nginx, PostgreSQL
--This application was one of our exercises in Nucamp's Backend, SQL, and DevOps with Python Bootcamp
+- This application was one of our exercises in Nucamp's Backend, SQL, and DevOps with Python Bootcamp

+- One of Nucamp's exercises